SeleniumHQ/www.seleniumhq.org/src/main/rst/02_selenium_ide.rst

 maintain a test suite if one is using Selenium-RC with Java.
 Additionally, if C# is the chosen language, Nunit could be employed.
 If using an interpreted language like Python with Selenium-RC than some simple programming would be involved in setting up a test suite.
-Since the whole reason for using Sel-RC is to make use of programming logic for your testing this usually isn't a problem.
+Since the whole reason for using Selenium-RC is to make use of programming logic for your testing this usually isn't a problem.